| FOUNDING EDITORS Eliaday Linda Nina Stefania Twizzle Weigook Saram |

 Jooliyah

-Jooliyah is writing to you all the way from Hawaii (or should she move, she wishes she was).
-She is married to a military psychologist (Captain J) and Ummah to energetic Noah and sweet Natalie.
-She's a second generation KA who benefited from Korean parents who actually listened to her and valued her opinion.
-Don't hold against her the fact that she is an attorney because she's currently a stay at home mom and when she returns to the work force someday, hopes to be the kind of attorney that might not get along with the other attorneys.
-Her favorite ways to spend the two hours or so of personal time she gets after her babies are asleep for the night are to watch korean dramas, blog, eat ice cream and watch korean dramas.
+Jooliyah wishes she was writing to you from her home town, Honolulu, but currently her she and her beloved mac are located in Daegu, South Korea.
+She is married to a military psychologist (Captain J) and Ummah to energetic Jun and sweet Gracie.
+She's a second generation KA who appears to have fulfilled her Korean parents ultimate wishes by finishing law school and becoming an attorney.
+But please don't hold it against her because she's never worked as one yet.
+She is currently a stay at home mom and when she returns to the work force someday, hopes to be the kind of attorney that might actually HELP people, which is not the kind of attorney Korean parents have in mind when they send their kids to law school.
+Her favorite ways to spend the two hours or so of personal time she gets after her babies are asleep for the night are to watch korean dramas, blog, eat ice cream and and attempt to make pretty things with a needle and thread.

-Jooliyah also blogs at her personal blog, If Ummah is Happy, Everybody Happy.
+Jooliyah also blogs at her personal blog, Konglish Kids.

 Julie